Everything You Need To Know About Edibles

 What Are Edibles?

 Cannabis edibles are foods or drinks that have been infused with Tetrahydrocannabinol(THC) or Cannabidiol(CBD).
 THC is the cannabinoid that is responsible for giving the user the famous psychoactive high.
-CBD is another cannabinoid found in cannabis and will acts as the seatbelt for THC as CBD counteracts the fewer desired effects of THC by binding to the same receptors in the brain.
+CBD is another cannabinoid found in cannabis and will act as the seatbelt for THC as CBD counteracts the effects of THC by binding to the same receptors in the brain.
 CBD on its own is effective in reducing anxiety, seizures, symptoms in Parkinson's, and body pain

 How are Edibles made?

-Edibles are made like any other food or drink product that you would normally find in a grocery store the only exception with edibles is they are first infused with cannabis or cannabinoids.
+Edibles are made like any other food or drink product that you would normally find in a grocery store the only exception with edibles is edibles are first infused with cannabis or cannabinoids.
 The cannabis or cannabinoids(THC/CBD) are first infused into a fat-based medium which is typically various cooking oils (coconut, olive, MCT oil or butter).
-Anything that is fat-based can be infused with THC as the cannabinoid is fat-soluble.
-The infused oils are then cooked into foods like cookies, brownies, gummies, chocolates, hot sauce, and much more.
+Anything that is fat-based can be infused with cannabis as the THC cannabinoid is fat-soluble.
+The infused oils are cooked into various recipes like cookies, brownies, gummies, chocolates, hot sauce, and much more.
 What's more decarbed cannabis can be directly added to food without infusion for a simpler route.

 How strong are Edibles?

 Edibles available today come in a wide range of dosages.
 Some edibles are concentrated at 10 milligrams THC and others are concentrated at 1000 milligrams.
 Health Canada states the standard dose for THC is 10mgs and our research suggests a 30 mg dose is appropriate for CBD and 10mg dose is appropriate for THC.

 According to OCS the maximum amount of THC allowed in a single package will be 10mg and as they have announced some of the rules expected to be followed for those producing edibles at a federal level.